SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

 ## Configuring SmartEdit to Work With a Spartacus Storefront

-The SmartEdit feature library is introduced with version 3.2 of the Spartacus libraries, and as a result, the steps for configuring SmartEdit to work with Spartacus are different, depending on whether or not you are using the SmartEdit feature library.
+The SmartEdit feature library is introduced with version 3.2 of the Spartacus libraries, and as a result, there are steps for [Configuring SmartEdit to work with Spartacus 3.2 or Newer](#configuring-smartedit-to-work-with-spartacus-32-or-newer), and steps for [Configuring SmartEdit to work with Spartacus 3.1 or Older](#configuring-smartedit-to-work-with-spartacus-31-or-older).

 ### Configuring SmartEdit to work with Spartacus 3.2 or Newer